SRA-VJTI/Wall-E/README.md

 ### Software
 - Built using **ESP-IDF**, leveraging tasks in FreeRTOS.
 - WebSocket interface for real-time tuning : dynamic tuning via WebSocket without reflashing firmware.
+- runs Conway's Game of Life on the SRA Board LED matrix using ESP-IDF

 ---